HadrienG2/spack-based-docker/README.md

 code (and therefore, adapts to different system compilers, libraries, and build option desideratas) with a binary software distribution system is useful.

-## Why Spack and Docker specifically?
+## Why Spack and Docker/OCI specifically?

 Spack is one of the main paths that are being explored for HEP packaging studies.
 Compared to its main competition...